harish-kakumani08/SQL_Project_Data_Job_Analysis/README.md

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others’ work to find optimal jobs.

 It's packed with insights on job titles, salaries, locations, and essential skills.